CartONG-staff/opsmap-nigeria/README.md

 ## Kobo Management

-A kobo user for this proejct has been created.
+A kobo user for this project has been created.
 The objective is to have a readonly access to every potential opsmap related survey.

+For now, it is not valid.
+It requires pending specific authorization from UNHCR.

 > username: cartong_reader
-> passwd: @bw
+> passwd: @bitwarden

 ## Mapbox Account

+UHCR has an unlimited mapbox acounnt.
+It is used n this project. (@bitwarden).
+Contact preson in UNHCR is Leo.

-A Mapbox account dedicated for Opsmaps project has been created in order to have a better monitoring of tiles consumation.
+> A Mapbox account was initially dedicated for Opsmaps project
 > username: opsmap.basemaps@gmail.com
 > passwd: @bitwarden / Same pwd for gmail account and mapbox account